hbavaria/att-cdo-enablement-labs/Labs/2_Data_Lakehouse/README.md

 In `Presto data insertion` you will first :memo: register data located in hive bucket to hive catalog as external tables, then :inbox_tray: ingest some of the data into iceberg catalog (accounts table) associated with the presto engine.

-#### Spark
+#### Spark Pre-processing for Holdings Table

-In the Spark steps `Spark pre-processing` you will prepare holdings table :clipboard: for 2024 and particular stocks based on tables offloaded in the previous lab from Netezza.
-Then holdings for 2024 will be combined with holdings up to 2023 containing pre-defined set of stocks to get total `holdings_table` that will later be used along with `accounts_table` in Agentic Flow.
-Postgres `bankdemo.customers_table` is federated to watsonx.data `postgres_catalog` as part of the pre-requisites and does not require any additional changes and will be used AS IS in Agentic Flow.
+In this step, you'll use Spark to prepare the `holdings_table` for the year **2024**, focusing on specific stocks based on the tables offloaded from Netezza in the previous lab.
+Once the 2024 holdings are prepared, they will be **combined with holdings data up to 2023**, which includes a predefined set of stocks.
+This merged dataset will form the complete `holdings_table`, which will be used in subsequent analysis steps alongside the `accounts_table`.
+Additionally, the `bankdemo.customers_table` from the Postgres database has been **federated to the `watsonx.data` Postgres catalog as part of the lab prerequisites.
+No further changes are required, and it will be used as-is in the upcoming steps.

 ## 2. Prerequisites